-On June 14th, eight high school students set off on a journey that took them from the headwaters of the Brandywine River in Honey Brook, Pennsylvania to its mouth in Wilmington, Delaware.
+On June 14th, 2011, eight high school students set off on an adventure that was the first of its kind.
+Their journey took them from the headwaters of the Brandywine River in Honey Brook, Pennsylvania, to its mouth in Wilmington, Delaware.
 They hiked and canoed the length of the river, camped under the stars, and lived simply on the land.

 - They sought to understand the importance of the river to their own community and all the other communities in the Brandywine Valley.